aimms/documentation/webui/side-panels.rst

 This set has the following elements representing side panels properties:

 #.  ``displayText``: Is the text/label you would like the side panel tab to have.
 This is an optional field.
 If left empty, no text will be displayed on the tab.
-#.  ``pageId``: When a page or side panel is created it is has a unique pageId.
-You can find all the side panel pageIds in the set AllSidePanelPages.
+#.  ``pageId``: When a page or side panel is created it is has a unique page Id.
+You can find all the side panel page Ids in the set AllSidePanelPages.
 This is a required field.

 	.. image:: images/Allsidepanelpagesdata.png
 			:align: center